-Jalapeño vs Poblano: Heat, Flavor & Best Uses
+Jalapeño vs Poblano: Heat, Flavor and Best Uses for Cooking

 Jalapeño and poblano are both Mexican-born members of C. annuum, but they sit in very different places on the heat scale and serve different roles in the kitchen.
 The jalapeño runs 2,500–8,000 SHU, while the poblano tops out around 1,000–2,000 SHU — making the jalapeño anywhere from 1.5 to 8 times hotter depending on individual fruit.
 Flavor-wise, they're almost opposites: jalapeños bring bright, grassy snap while poblanos deliver a deep, earthy richness that transforms completely when dried into ancho chiles.